 Marketing analysts break down data to help guide a company's marketing decisions.
+Discover more about this career field and how to become a marketing analyst.

 A large part of being a marketing analyst includes cleaning, sorting, and interpreting data.
-More specifically this can mean:
+More specifically, this can mean:

-Gathering, cleaning, and sorting data through methods like surveys or website analysis
+Gathering, cleaning, and sorting data through methods like surveys or website analysis.

 Reviewing marketing campaign results (like revenue increase, reach, or engagement) to improve campaigns